Natasha Bell Reflects On Writing “Exhibit Alexandra”

-Natasha Bell grew up in Somerset and studied English literature at the University of York.
+Natasha Bell, author of Exhibit Alexandra, grew up in Somerset and studied English literature at the University of York.
 She holds an MA in the humanities from the University of Chicago and an MA in creative writing from Goldsmiths.
 She lives in southeast London.
 Her debut mystery novel Exhibit Alexandra is scheduled for release later this month by Crown.

 Exhibit Alexandra is the story of a woman who disappears on her way home from work one day, vanishing from her seemingly perfect life.
 Narrated by Alexandra from where she’s being held, the narrative follows her husband Marc and their two daughters as they struggle through their new reality: a limbo state of loss without closure.
 As Marc tries to understand what has happened to his wife, he unearths things about their early relationship and Alexandra’s life before she met him that twists the narrative away from a standard missing person story and into a meditation of love, loss, creativity, gender and identity.